drupalprojects/search_api/contrib/search_api_facets/README.txt

 module.
 The only thing you'll need is a search service class that supports the "search_api_facets" feature.
 Currently, the "Database search" and "Solr search" modules supports this.

+IMPORTANT: This module has been deprecated in favor of the search_api_facetapi module (also contained in this project).
+It won't receive any further updates and will most likely be removed in the future, before a stable release of the Search API module is created.
+Please move to the other module as soon as possible.

+To ease migration, there is a simple form for moving facets to the new settings on the "Old facets" tab of indexes for which there are saved facets.
+You can also use the search_api_facets_export_to_facetapi() function directly.